carlosedp/mcp-bun/PUBLISHING.md

-# Publishing Guide for mcp-bun-server
+# Publishing Guide for mcp-bun

 ## Prerequisites